Aphaenogaster longiceps – Australia

 129,00€

-An atypical species from Australia, polygynous and with a good development all year round.
-Delivered with export certificate.
-The queens have a particular shape and peaks on the thorax.
+An unusual Australian species, polygynous and with good year-round development.
+Delivered with an export certificate.
+The queens have a distinctive shape and spikes on their thorax.

 Out of stock